The Big Economic Shift: Candidate Senator Bernie Sanders

 Sen. Bernie Sanders (I, VT) is serving his third term in the U.S. Senate after winning re-election in 2018.
-He is currently an independent, but caucuses with Democrats on most major issues.
-In 2015, Sanders ran for the 2016 Democratic presidential nomination.
+He is currently an independent, but caucuses with Democrats on most major economic issues.
+In 2015, Sanders ran for the 2016 Democratic presidential nomination and his current economic policies are similar to what he ran on previously.
 He eventually lost to Hillary Clinton, but won 23 primaries and caucuses, garnering approximately 43% of pledged delegates.
 Previously, he served 16 years in the House of Representatives for Vermont as an independent, making him the longest serving independent member of Congress in American history.
 In 1981, he was elected to the first of four terms as mayor of Burlington.
 Sanders also lectured at the John F. Kennedy School of Government at Harvard and at Hamilton College in upstate New York before his 1990 election as Vermont’s member in Congress.

 Sanders serves on the Senate Budget Committee, Senate Committee on Veterans Affairs, Energy and Natural Resources Committee, Health, Education, Labor and Pensions Committee, and the Committee on Environment and Public Works.

 Sanders describes himself as a “democratic socialist” and a “progressive”.
 He participated in the first two Democratic debates for president and has qualified for the next round by meeting the requirements of garnering contributions from over 130,000 individuals, coming from 400 unique donors in 20 or more states and reaching 2% in at least four DNC-approved polls.
 Sanders also participated in the CNN town hall on climate.
 Currently, Sanders is one of the top 3 candidates in the national polls and Iowa polls.